Konstantinusz/Konstantinusz/README.md

 - 👋 Hi, I’m @Konstantinusz
-- 👀 I’m interested in Linux, Ruby, JavaScript
+- 👀 I’m interested in Linux, Ruby, JavaScript, AviSynth
-- 🌱 I’m currently learning Linux, Ruby, JavaScript
+- 🌱 I’m currently learning Linux, Ruby, JavaScript, AviSynth
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on non-profit pojects for spiritual/religious organizations or civil societies.
-- 📫 How to reach me ...
+- 📫 How to reach me granitkorte kukac gmail pont com

 <!---
 Konstantinusz/Konstantinusz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.